cubevn/cubevn.github.io/3.n/document/guides/plugins/porting.md

 1. Problems
     - Unable to retrieve the total order payment amount on the shopping index page.
-    - The system still charges taxes on discounts
+    - The system still charges taxes on discounts.
     - The block.twig can not get the {http_cache} (esi) parameter.
-    - Difficult to inject template (  edit inline, dont use id for element - xpath )
+    - Difficult to inject template (  edit inline, dont use id for element - xpath ).